AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 ---
 title: Persisted GraphQL queries
-description: Learn how to to persist GraphQL queries in Adobe Experience Manager to optimize performance.
+description: Learn how to to persist GraphQL queries in Adobe Experience Manager as a Cloud Service to optimize performance.
 Persisted queries can be requested by client applications using HTTP GET method and the response can be cached at the dispatcher and CDN layers, ultimately improving the performance of the client applications.
 feature: Content Fragments,GraphQL API
 ---

 # Persisted GraphQL queries {#persisted-queries-caching}

-Persisted queries are GraphQL queries that are created and stored on the AEM server.
-Standard GraphQL queries are executed using POST requests and the response cannot easily be cached.
-Persisted queries can be requested with a GET request by client applications.
+Persisted queries are GraphQL queries that are created and stored on the Adobe Experience Manager (AEM) as a Cloud Service server.
+They can be requested with a GET request by client applications.
 The response of a GET request can be cached at the dispatcher and CDN layers, ultimately improving the performance of the requesting client application.
+This differs from standard GraphQL queries, which are executed using POST requests where the response cannot easily be cached.

 Persisted queries must always use the endpoint related to the [appropriate Sites configuration](graphql-endpoint.md); so they can use either, or both: